 Flaming the Author: Honestly, I’m actually all for flaming the author if their story was bad enough, but I understand most of you don’t thrive off pure hatred for some strange reason.
 So if someone is just calling the author names, it can go.

-Note: Do not recommend comments on EndMaster stories for deletion or featuring.
+Note: Do not recommend comments on EndMaster stories for deletion.
 He usually monitors his stories’ comments anyway.

 Recommending a tag change for a storygame